• News

 A Zero-day Remote Code Execution Vulnerability with high severity has been identified as CVE-2022-30190 “FOLLINA” in Microsoft Windows Support Diagnostic Tool (MSDT).

-MSDT is a tool present on Windows version 7 and above and is used for diagnosis of problems in applications such as Ms Office Documents when any user reports problem to Microsoft support.
+MSDT is a tool present on Windows version 7 and above and is used for the diagnosis of problems in applications such as Ms. Office Documents when any user reports a problem to Microsoft support.

 Why is CVE-2022-30190 “Follina” vulnerability so dangerous?

-This vulnerability has been exploited in wild with the use of Ms Office Documents distributed via email to execute malicious payloads (For ex: Turian Backdoor, Cobalt Strike etc.).
-Initially a doc sample named as VIP Invitation to Doha Expo 2023.docx (7c4ee39de1b67937a26c9bc1a7e5128b) used webdav to download CobaltStrike.
+This vulnerability has been exploited in wild with the use of Ms Office Documents distributed via email to execute malicious payloads (For ex: Turian Backdoor, Cobalt Strike, etc.).
+Initially, a doc sample named VIP Invitation to Doha Expo 2023.docx (7c4ee39de1b67937a26c9bc1a7e5128b) used Webdav to download CobaltStrike.

-Chinese APT group ‘TA413’ have exploited this Vulnerability in wild which download backdoor as payload via MSDT URL Protocol.
+Chinese APT group ‘TA413’ have exploited this Vulnerability in the wild which downloads a backdoor as a payload via MSDT URL Protocol.

 Below figure shows the base64 encoded html file downloaded by DOC(SHA: 000c10fef5a643bd96da7cf3155e6a38) from hxxp://212[.]138.130.8/analysis [.]html